-Angela rubbed his back and gave me the same kind of teasing smile she always used to back when I first met Edward.
+He nearly choked on another laugh and she rubbed his back, giving me the same kind of teasing smile she always used to back when I first met him.
 "Don't be embarrassed, Bella.
 Though, now I get to tell Ben that I won the bet on that one."

 Face flush overload.
 "All right, you know what?
 Both of you," I said loudly, failing to keep a straight face as they giggled like cheerleaders, "suck."